n-genesis/finxact-json-vscode/README.md

 This is the README for the extension "finxact-json-formatter".

 ### Features
-Formats JSON files using Finxact JSON schema rules.
+- Formats JSON files using Finxact JSON schema rules.
+- Validate JSON file (in dev)
+- New File templates (in dev)

 ## Screenshot
 ![](https://drive.google.com/uc?export=view&id=1zG2ezmvYBd9r4ikbdaM12Vzv6V1IloG1)